stephenerdelyi/enigma-go/README.md

 ### Setup
 - Download the latest version of Go from [here](https://golang.org/dl/)
 - Clone the `enigma-go` repository from [Github](https://github.com/stephenerdelyi/enigma-go)
+- Inside the downloaded folder, run the project with `go run .`

 ### Using Enigma
 Enigma requires the exact same settings to be used at the start of encryption to ensure a correct cipher/decipher process.
 Settings are printed before each menu.
 The following settings can be configured: